Receiving a claim and Notice of Pre-trial or Case Conference

 You may choose to resolve the dispute with the claimant by online negotiation (eNegotiation) on CJTS.
 If both parties manage to reach an agreement, you do not need to attend court.

-If the dispute is not resolved, both you and the plaintiff must attend a pre-trial conference (PTC).
-At the PTC, the court will manage the case and give the parties an opportunity to resolve the dispute.
+If the dispute is not resolved, both you and the plaintiff must attend a pre-trial conference (PTC) or case conference.
+At the PTC or case conference, the court will manage the case and give the parties an opportunity to resolve the dispute.

-If the matter cannot be settled at the PTC, a date for a hearing before a tribunal judge may be scheduled for the case.
+If the matter cannot be settled at the PTC or case conference, a date for a hearing before a tribunal judge may be scheduled for the case.

 File an application, if needed